ASharpPen/Valheim.DropThat/Valheim.DropThat/ThunderstoreResources/README.md

 If files are not present, start the game and they will be generated.
 Restart to apply changes.

+# Client / Server

+Drop That needs to be installed on all clients to work.

+From v1.4.0 clients will request the configurations currently loaded by the server, and use those without affecting the clients config files.
+This means you should be able to have server-specific configurations, and the client can have its own setup for singleplayer.

 ## General

 'drop_that.cfg'